 4. Previous APU volunteering background

 5. Able to commit to at least two events in your city per year

 There are two parts involved in becoming a referee:

-1. Take a written test where you must achieve a 90% or higher to pass.
-You can take this test on the day of your practical or earlier.
-Contact the Referee Chairmen to set up a time that works for both parties.
+1. Take an online test where you must achieve a 90% or higher to pass.
+You can take this test anytime prior to the practical.
+Once you have studied and are ready, you contact the Referee Chairmen to receive the online link and password to take the test.

 2. Take a practical test where you sit as the Head Referee for a full session at any APU contest where the Referee Chairmen is present.
 You will be evaluated on your judgement calls, commands, presentation, and overall ability to referee a contest.